pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         return volume

 The great thing about using docstrings in functions is that the comment can be pulled out and put into a website.
 That can be part of a larger website that documents your code.
+For example,
+`here is the documentation for drawing a circle <https://arcade.academy/arcade.html#arcade.draw_circle_outline>`_, generated automatically from the function comment.
+In fact, everything on that page is automatically generated.
 Most languages have similar tools that can help make documenting a breeze.
 This can save a lot of time as you start working on larger programs.

 Variable Scope
 --------------